 - I can only control my reaction.

-- He/she isn’t giving me a hard time.
-He’s/she’s having a hard time.
+- They aren’t giving me a hard time.
+They are having a hard time.

 - All feelings are allowed; some behaviors need to be limited.